Overactive Thyroid? (Hyperthyroidism) – What are the Symptoms?

 What are the treatment options?

-- Anti-thyroid drugs.
-This type of medication prevents the thyroid gland from producing excess amounts of thyroxine or thriiodothyronine.
+- Anti-thyroid drugs (Such as thionamides including carbimazole and methimazole) This type of medication prevents the thyroid gland from producing excess amounts of thyroxine or thriiodothyronine.

 - Radioactive iodine.
 The dose of radioactivity is very low and is not harmful but the overactive thyroid cells quickly absorb this iodine and soon die.
 It may take a few months for the therapy to relieve the symptoms and a second dose may be needed.
 Patients will develop an underactive thyroid and will need thyroid hormone supplements for the rest of their lives.
 This therapy is not suitable during pregnancy.